 Jana’s pale face had blenched to a sick green.
 I jumped up and drew the girl to a chair.
 “What?”
 My gaze met José Miguel Scherling-Meyer’s as he stepped into the kitchen.

 “Melissa, I just heard from Serrano—Lieutenant Serrano, not your— They never arrived in Cucao, the captain and the men traveling with him last evening.
 That’s Don Mont,” —his cobalt eyes widened as he took in the occupants of the room— “and Don Roberto, and the boy, Dión.
 Sorry to break it like this, señoras.
-Guess my lieutenant thought they must’ve spent the night at the river if they didn’t make the fording before dark.
+Guess my lieutenant thought they must’ve spent the night at the river since they didn’t make the fording before dark.
 He’s had his plate full enough, but—”

 “What do you think happened?”
 I felt the blood drain out of my own face.
 “A-another accident on the road?”